 - Data is the 8 bytes of data for each frame (in hexadecimal).

 Not a lot of that made sense.
-And to honest we haven’t really dug into this data stream.
+And to be honest we haven’t really dug into this data stream (note from the future – we do now have batter idea of this MBE Broadcast Protocol).
 My car’s engine wasn’t running here, so there’s probably even less of interest in those packets above.
 It seems to be something proprietary to MBE though and I suspect has some useful information in the stream but because the data is so limited we didn’t delve into it.
-I’ve called this data stream “MBE Simple” (because it comes from the MBE 9A4 ECU) and is characterised by the CANbus ID of 0x0cbb0001 and doesn’t have the same depth of info as the next protocol we’ll look at.
+I’ve called this data stream “MBE Broadcast” (because it comes from the MBE 9A4 ECU) and is characterised by the CANbus ID of 0x0cbb0001 and doesn’t have the same depth of info as the next protocol we’ll look at.

-We’ll come back to this protocol in a full post on the MBE Simple protocol later on.
+We’ll come back to this protocol in a full post on the MBE Broadcast protocol later on.